 Access to the recordings is free.
 The recordings will be released on a weekly basis, starting the week of August 23.
 You will receive an email with a link to the available recorded programs within one business day after your registration is confirmed.
 Please contact Vickie Adams if you have any questions.

 This very special program is intended to help educate members of the public about wrongful convictions and actual innocence.
-It was funded by a grant from the Sumners Foundation.
+We are thankful to the funders who made this project possible.

 Topics in the series: